 What is Zygisk?

 Zygisk is Magisk in Zygote.
 The Zygote process is the first process that your phone starts when you boot it up.
-This will let it hide root without sending root data to the apps as it starts first after the system.
-It is better than MagiskHide in terms of hiding root from apps.
+This will let it hide the root without sending root data to the apps, as it starts first after the system.
+It is better than MagiskHide in terms of hiding roots from apps.
 It also makes Magisk Modules & Xposed (LSposed) Modules more powerful.

 To use Zygisk, you need to have the latest version of Magisk installed.
 If you don’t have it installed, click here to download and install it on your device.

 - Click on the Settings icon on the top right.

 - You will see the “Zygisk Beta” section.
 Enable it.

 - And then enable “Enforce Denylist,” which is just below it.